 Proper collection encourages the growth of new mushrooms the following year.

 Some false morels are poisonous and can cause people to get sick, sometimes fatally.
 The Michigan State University Extension has identified at least 50 types of poisonous mushrooms (PDF) that grow in Michigan.

 Location guide for mushroom hunters:

-To find maps with suitable ORV trails, public lands available for mushroom picking and types of vegetation, check out the Mi-HUNT map application.
+You can also find maps with suitable ORV trails, public lands available for mushroom picking and types of vegetation, on the Mi-HUNT map application.

 Those who wish to search for mushrooms for personal use on state land do not need a permit.
 Mushroom hunters who use off-road vehicles to get into state forest lands are reminded that ORV use in the Lower Peninsula is restricted to designated and signed trails, routes and use areas.
 Persons who use state forest lands for camping are reminded they must fill out and post a camp registration card, available at most DNR offices.